FOSSEE/scilab-tutorials/README.md

 *Prepared by Chayan Bhawal and P Sunthar, IIT Bombay*

-These tutorials are meant for any begginer to quickly understand and carry out some frequently employed tasks with [Scilab](https://www.scilab.org).
+These tutorials are meant for any beginner to quickly understand and carry out some frequently employed tasks with [Scilab](https://www.scilab.org).
 They are aimed at teachers and students in STEM (Science, Technology, Engineering, and Mathematics).